rachael-codes/swap-meet/README.md

 ## About

 This is an API that simulates a swap meet--a place where vendors can swap items between different inventories.
-Vendors are able to swap their top items and swap items by category (clothing, decor, electronics, etc.)!
+Vendors are able to swap their top items and swap items by category (clothing, decor, and electronics)!